0xFableOrg/xchain/pages/direction.md

 Optimistic rollups add the assumption that there is at least one honest validator (and in the final vision, the validator set is permissionless).

-We define cross-chain bridges as systems that allows message passing between two chains, i.e. a system that enables a transaction on chain A to trigger (or at least authorize) a transaction on chain B.
+We define cross-chain bridges as systems that allow message passing between two chains, i.e. a system that enables a transaction on chain A to trigger (or at least authorize) a transaction on chain B.